 - No particular reason for grains, I just don’t usually crave them!
-I have a good amount of oatmeal through the week, I have a soft spot for rye and sourdough bread, and I try to incorporate quinoa (even though it’s a pseudo-grain) into my meals.
-I’ve noticed that the more frequently I have dairy, the more I tend to break out.
-I have cheese pretty regularly, I’ll have yogurt once in a while or one or two times a week, but I’m not much a fan of cow’s milk anymore.
-Again, it’s just not something I crave, and I believe I get adequate calcium from other sources.
+I have a good amount of oatmeal through the week, I have a soft spot for rye and sourdough bread, and at times I incorporate quinoa (even though it’s a pseudo-grain) into my meals.
+I’ve noticed that I break out pretttty severely when I have dairy, so I’ve been doing my best to omit it as much as possible.
+This has been a pretty recent discovery after I had a bout of food poisoning at the beginning of the year.
+Major buzzkill, because I love cheese, yogurt, and ice cream.
+I’ve not been a fan of cow’s milk for a while.
 If you’re looking to switch to a milk other than cow’s milk but can’t get used to the flavor/consistency, take a few weeks to wean yourself and blend the two together.
-Try 75% cows, 25% almond (or whatever type) milk for one weel; 50% 50% the next week, 25% 75% the week after, until you get to only almond milk!
+Try 75% cows, 25% almond (or whatever type) milk for one week; 50% 50% the next week, 25% 75% the week after, until you get to only almond milk!

 What’s your favorite kind of hummus?

 - Hope Foods Lemon Peppercorn, hands down.
 Still waiting for a cranberry flavored.
 Thanks for the great question, @amandafitlife!!!!